Introduction to Gold Prospecting in Arizona

 - Best season: After summer monsoon season when dry washes have been freshly reworked

 Pro Tip: Look for areas with exposed bedrock in the washes—gold loves to hide in cracks and crevices that act as natural riffles.
+A small crevicing tool set or even a sturdy screwdriver and brush (you can find plenty under gold crevicing tools) will help you get down into those tight spots.

 8. Stanton and Rich Hill District